nicholasvree/braintree/README.md

 # Braintree Hosted Fields Node.js example
 This simple integration was created as apart of a coding challenge for an API specialist position at Braintree.

 Thanks for checking it out!
-Please email nickjvree@gmail.com with any questions or issues.
+Please email with an issues/questions.
+Thanks!

 ## Setup Instructions